sta279-f25/sta279-f25.github.io/about.md

 If the situation is life threatening, call the police:
 911 or 336-758-5911 (campus police)

+### AI policy, use of outside resources, and collaboration

+Coding and data science do not exist in a vacuum, and practicing statisticians and data scientists rarely find themselves in a situation in which it is impossible to use any outside resources.
+Unless otherwise stated, on **homework assignments** and **class activities** you are therefore free (and encouraged!) to:

+* use AI tools (e.g. ChatGPT, Gemini, Claude, etc.)
+* use online resources such as freely available textbooks (both those for our class and others you find helpful), vignettes, lecture notes, and examples
+* use online resources for sharing code, such as StackOverflow
+* collaborate with other students

+However, please be cautious and avoid over-reliance on these resources.
+Your use of these resources should *assist* your own work, not *replace* it.
+In STA 279, any homework you are given is designed to help you practice and learn the material, as well as to prepare you for exams.
+You will do a disservice to your preparation for future study and employment, as well as to your own exam grades, if you rely too heavily on AI or on others.

+Here are a few examples of *good* questions you might ask Google, an AI tool, or a classmate:

+* "What does this error message mean?"
+* "What input types does this function accept?"
+* "How do I use a map variant to iterate a function with multiple arguments?"
+* "What does it mean for an R function to support tidy evaluation?"
+* "Explain what this chunk of code is doing"

+And here are a few examples of questions you should generally avoid:

+* "Write a solution to this homework problem"
+* "Fix this code"

+**Class rules for AI, outside resources, and collaboration:**

+* These resources may be used, unless otherwise stated, on homework and class activities
+* These resources may *not* be used on exams
+* Rules for the projects will be specified in the project descriptions
+* If you have obtained code from the internet or an AI tool, you must **explicitly cite** where you have obtained the code (both code you used directly and code used as an inspiration).
+Any reused code that is not explicitly cited will be treated as plagiarism and may result in a grade of 0.
+    * If the code was obtained from a site like StackOverflow, provide a URL to the post
+    * If the code was generated with help from an AI tool, provide the name of the tool and the queries you used
+* While you are encouraged to collaborate with other students on homework assignments, you may not copy code and/or answers directly from another student.
+If the code was written with help from another student, acknowledge your collaborator(s) at the top of the assignment.
+Failure to acknowledge collaborators will be treated as plagiarism and may result in a grade of 0.
+If you copy someone else's work, both parties may receive a grade of 0.
+* Rather than copying someone else's work, ask for help.
+You are not alone in this course!

 ### Academic integrity

 I expect and require that students conduct themselves in a manner according to the Wake Forest standard for academic integrity.
 Cheating or academic dishonesty of any kind will not be tolerated.
 For other information on these matters, please consult the [Code of Conduct](https://studentconduct.wfu.edu/).
 For Academic issues please see the [College Judicial System](https://studentconduct.wfu.edu/the-judicial-council/).

-**Sharing code and resources:**
-* There are many online resources for sharing code, such as StackOverflow.
-Unless otherwise stated, you are free (and encouraged!) to use these resources for help on assignments.
-However, you must **explicitly cite** where you have obtained the code (both code you used directly and code used as an inspiration).
-Any reused code that is not explicitly cited will be treated as plagiarism.

-* Unless otherwise stated, you are encouraged to collaborate with other students on homework assignments (not projects).
-If you do so, please acknowledge your collaborator(s) at the top of your assignment.
-Failure to acknowledge collaborators may result in a grade of 0.
-You may not copy code and/or answers directly from another student.
-If you copy someone else's work, both parties may receive a grade of 0.

-* Rather than copying someone else's work, ask for help.
-You are not alone in this course!

 ### Professionalism